 - One of the bigger disadvantages is owners are increasing the size of their debt when they borrow against their equity.
 This will mean higher monthly repayments to service which may take longer to pay back.

 - Fees may apply if you change lenders and need to pay an exit fee with your current lender.

 Home equity loans are great ways for homeowners who have built up equity in their property over time.
 Being able to borrow against your equity will allow you to access funds you otherwise wouldn’t be able to.
-As the purpose is important, you need to make sure you’re using the money for the right reason, such as non-structural renovations to your home, a car loan or for investing.
-Reach out to our team today to discover how you can secure an equity loan.
+As the purpose is important, you need to make sure you’re using the money for the right reason, such as non-structural renovations to your home, a car loan or for investment.
+Reach out to our mortgage broker team today to discover how you can secure an equity loan.